sagemath/trac_to_gh/Issue 5448.md

 # Issue 5448: [with patch, not ready for review] rework save/show in plot, use Matplotlib's axes code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5448

 Original creator: mhansen